 The SFI Career Development Award (CDA) aims to support early- and mid-career researchers who already hold a salaried, independent research post and who are looking to expand their research activities.
 This programme is now CLOSED following an institutional candidate nomination deadline of 16 December 2016 at 13:00 Dublin local time and a submission deadline for the full proposal on 22 March 2017 at 13:00 Dublin local time.
 Please find details of the most recent closed Career Development Award programme-related documentation at the following link.

 President of Ireland Future Research Leaders programme is a recruitment-only programme designed to attract to Ireland outstanding new and emerging research leaders in both scientific and engineering domains, where candidates may have both academic and/or industry relevant backgrounds with a focus on research excellence with impact.
 Candidates are expected to address current gaps in leadership, methodologies and skill sets in specific discipline areas.
 Candidates may also be recruited to complement and strengthen ongoing activities e.g. SFI Research Centres, or as part of Research Body succession planning for areas which will require leadership in coming years.
-The 2017 call is now OPEN to new applications.
-Please find the call document and other President of Ireland Future Research Leaders programme-related documentation at the following link.
+The deadline for the 2017 call has now passed but the 2017 call document and other President of Ireland Future Research Leaders programme-related documentation can be found at the following link.

 The SFI-HRB-Wellcome Trust Biomedical Research Partnership funds biomedical and clinical research in the Republic of Ireland through a broad range of funding schemes supporting outstanding researchers and innovative research programmes.
 Schemes of particular interest to early and mid-career researchers are: